benchislett/Skunkworks/C/Langtons-Ant/README.md

 ## Usage

 The program takes a several arguments:
-- `-i N` is the maximum iteration limit.
+- `-i int` is the maximum iteration limit.
 If the ant reaches the outer bounds of the grid before that capacity is reached, the program will terminate early.
+- - `default: 250_000`
-- `-x N` is the width of the simulation.
-If only the width is set, the height will be set to the same value.
+- `-x int` is the width of the simulation.
+- - `default: 256`
-- `-y N` is the height of the simulation.
-The above property does not apply to the height.
+- `-y int` is the height of the simulation.
+- - `default: 256`

 ## TODOs